How to Thrive When You Need Refreshing from God

 Do you need refreshing from God?
-Are you dragging yourself along with a weary soul?
+Are you dragging through this season of your life with a weary soul?
 Is your heart reminding you that your spirit is parched?
 Are you physically worn to your last drops of energy?

 When life takes the wind out of my sails or a dismal-looking day reflects the overcast state of my heart, I’m glad I can turn to this verse: